lorentzlasson/IncidentVisualizer/README.md

 Visualizes incidents sent via IBM Internet of Things Foundation

 # Getting started
+Install go

 Add iotfcreds.json to in the root dir.
-It should have the following format
+It should have the following format:

 ```json
 {